HL7/davinci-ra/input/pagecontent/index.md

 ### Actors
 The actors involved in exchanging risk adjustment coding gap reports are Clients and Servers.
-- <b>Clients</b> are the actors requesting risk adjustment coding gaps.
-For example, a provider is the Client when they request coding gaps for their patients from a payer system.
+- <b>Clients</b> are the actors requesting risk adjustment coding gap reports using the $report operation.
-- <b>Servers</b> are the actors receiving the request for retrieving the risk adjustment coding gaps.
-For example, a payer system receives a request for getting coding gaps for all members of a provider, the payer system acts as the Server.
+- <b>Servers</b> are the actors receiving the request for retrieving the risk adjustment coding gap reports using the $report operation.

+In the example shown in Figure 1-3, a payer acts both as Client and Server in this scenario.
+The payer (acting as the Client) calls the [$report] operation on their Server to query matching Risk Adjustment Coding Gap Reports based on the parameters provided in the operation, then the payer posts the reports to providers.

-As shown in Figure 1-3, the Client calls the [$report] operation that is defined in this IG, the Server then queries matching Risk Adjustment Coding Gap Reports based on the parameters provided in the operation and returns the reports to the Client.
+As shown in Figure 1-4, the Client calls the [$report] operation that is defined in this IG, the Server then queries matching Risk Adjustment Coding Gap Reports based on the parameters provided in the operation and returns the reports to the Client.

-{% include img-portrait.html img="actors.png" caption = "Figure 1-3 Risk Adjustment Coding Gap Reporting Actors" %}
+{% include img-portrait.html img="actors-post.png" caption = "Figure 1-3 Risk Adjustment Coding Gap Reporting Actors - Example 1" %}

+{% include img-portrait.html img="actors-request.png" caption = "Figure 1-4 Risk Adjustment Coding Gap Reporting Actors - Example 2" %}

 ---
 This implementation guide was made possible by the thoughtful contributions of the following people and organizations: